-CryoLife (NYS: CRY) beat estimates by $0.06 last quarter and investors are hoping it can beat them again.
-The company will unveil its latest earnings on Thursday, Oct.
-27. CryoLife preserves and distributes human tissues and develops, manufactures, and commercializes medical devices for cardiac and vascular transplant applications.
+CryoLife (NYS: CRY) met its estimates last quarter, but investors hope that it will beat them this quarter.
+The company will unveil its latest earnings on Thursday.
+CryoLife preserves and distributes human tissues and develops, manufactures, and commercializes medical devices for cardiac and vascular transplant applications.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on CryoLife with two of three analysts rating it hold.
+Buy, sell, or hold?: Analysts think investors should stand pat on CryoLife with two of three analysts rating it hold.
 Analysts don't like CryoLife as much as competitor Vascular Solutions overall.
-Seven out of seven analysts rate Vascular Solutions a buy compared to one of three for CryoLife.
-CryoLife's rating hasn't budged in three months as analysts have remained steadfast in their opinion of the stock.
+Six out of seven analysts rate Vascular Solutions a buy compared to one of three for CryoLife.
+That rating hasn't budged in three months as analysts have remained steadfast in their opinion of the stock.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 98.2% granting it an "outperform" rating.
-The community at large concurs with the All-Stars with 97.1% giving it a rating of "outperform."
-Fools are bullish on CryoLife and haven't been shy with their opinions lately, logging 124 posts in the past 30 days.
+CAPS All-Stars are enthusiastically backing the stock, with 98.4% assigning it an outperform rating.
+The greater community concurs with the All-Stars, as 97.1% give it a rating of outperform.
+Fools have embraced CryoLife and haven't been shy with their opinions lately, logging 125 posts in the past 30 days.
 Even with a robust four out of five stars, CryoLife's CAPS rating falls a little short of the community's upbeat outlook.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.